 -

-a: Enforces physical access authorizations at [organization-defined entry/exit points to the facility where the information system resides] by;
+a: Enforce physical access authorizations at [entry and exit points to the facility in which the system resides are defined;] by:

 -